ntmbayfield/MagneticPoetry2_0/README.md

 This app is available online for use at http://www.magneticpoetry2_0.surge.sh.

 The mobile-friendly version of the app is available for use at http://www.mobilemp2_0.surge.sh.
+The repository for the mobile friendly version of the app is available on github by visiting https://www.github.com/ntmbayfield/mobileMP.

 About Magnetic Poetry 2.0: